KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 ### **Warning**

 Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# SN10 — Developmental Dynamics and the Stabilization of Cognitive Architecture
+# Developmental Dynamics and the Stabilization of Cognitive Architecture
+*Structural Neuroscience — Document 10*

 ## Configuration, Expression, and Maturation Across the Life Arc